-If you are resident in Ireland and hold a UK driving licence: If you hold a UK driving licence and are resident in Ireland, you should apply to exchange your UK licence for an Irish licence before 12 April.
-You should contact the National Driver Licence Service for further detail.
+If you are resident in Ireland and hold a UK driving licence: If you hold a UK driving licence and are resident in Ireland, you should apply to exchange your UK licence for an Irish licence.
+In a no deal scenario, immediately post-Brexit, UK licences will not be valid for those who are resident in Ireland.
+You should contact the National Drivers Licence Service for further detail.
 The NDLS has also published some useful FAQs on its website.

 Visiting Ireland on a UK licence: You will be able to drive on a driving licence from the UK for up to one year provided the driving licence is current and valid.

 Driving in the UK on an Irish licence: The UK Government’s stated position is that, post Brexit, arrangements for EU licence holders who are visiting or living in the UK would not change.
 Visitors to the UK, with driving licences from EU Member States, will enjoy the same arrangements as today.